Astral projection (or astral travel) is an esoteric interpretation of the out of body experience assuming the existence of a spirit.

 After that, Erin had many more astral projection experiences and met many more negative entities in the spirit world.
 Eventually she learned to fight them (Buffy-The-Vampire-Slayer-style).

 In lucid dreams, however, there is no need to fear nightmare figures - you can very often embrace and relate to them.
-If given a choice, right now, would you rather embrace every aspect or your subconscious self appearing in your dreams - or fight them off as if twisted spirits?
+If given a choice, right now, would you rather embrace every aspect or your unconscious self appearing in your dreams - or fight them off as if twisted spirits?